KingSquid2/Vented-Template/README.md

 <image src="images/ss-2.png">

 # Deployment
 Deploying your own copy has never been easier, and I've made it alot easier by adding repl.it integrations.
 No need to install anything, just deploy, hit start, and go!
-It can't get any easier, as I have also attached a [VIDEO](#video) for people who do not understand!
+It can't get any easier, as I have also attached a VIDEO for people who do not understand!

+<strong>(NOTE: All proxies are externally hosted, so you must change that in the surf.js file, see more about this type of modification [here](#copyright))</strong>

 <a href="https://repl.it/github/voept/AUP-Reborn" title="Run on Repl.it"><img alt="Run on Repl.it" src="https://sys32.dev/assets/src/media/replit.svg" width="140" height="30"><img></a>

-# Video

 <image src="images/video.gif">